Our Hill House Nickel Gap Wall Paneling (Design, Products, + DIY Tips)

 Daphne’s bedroom (installed horizontal wainscot only)

 In some areas it’s installed over framing and insulation, and in others directly over drywall.
-One of my favorite parts about our paneling is how it continues across walls, slopes, and ceilings.
-Instead of awkward drywall transitions, everything feels cohesive and intentional.
-This is a great way to make small spaces feel more expansive.
+One of my favorite parts about our paneling is how it continues across walls, slopes, and ceilings - it kind of gives you a gentle hug :) And helps the small spaces and short ceilings feel a bit more expansive.

 sconce (aged brass, Matte Dark Slate shade), faucet (polished nickel), sink, outlet cover (unlaquered brass), floor tile, skylight, paint